A Permanent Home for our Native American Community

 |Building upgrades||$ 1,700,000||$ 1,580,000||$ 120,000|

 |General Ops Reserve||$ 400,000||–||$ 400,000|

 |Total||$ 5,000,000||$ 2,528,205||$ 2,471,795|

 Cornerstone Investors: A Foundation of Support and a Challenge Opportunity

-With a $500,000 grant from East Multnomah Soil and Water Conservation District (EMSWCD) and a gift from an anonymous donor, we are launching our campaign in earnest in 2019.
+With a $500,000 grant from East Multnomah Soil and Water Conservation District (EMSWCD) and a gift from an anonymous donor, we launched our Return to Neerchokikoo campaign in earnest in 2019.
 Investments to date also include those from the Marguerite E. Casey Foundation, Day 1 Fund, and a surplus realized by refinancing our existing mortgage.

 Impact of Investment